pssnyder/v7p3r-chess-engine/docs/V7P3R_CHESS_ENGINE_DESIGN_GUIDE.md

 # v7p3r Chess Engine Design and Evaluation Rule Statements
 This document serves as a living design and brainstorming document outlining the current engine's functional goals and expectations.

-**Engine Configuration:**
+## Engine Configuration

-* A config.json will be provided for reference of prefered configurable settings to start with, these will guide the mvp functionality of the engine
+A config.json will be provided for reference of prefered configurable settings to start with, these will guide the mvp functionality of the engine.
+These config settings should not be expanded beyond simple boolean feature flags and up to 1 weight or control value per function (example: use_move_ordering has one configurable setting for max_ordered_moves to assist with performance and move duration, any other configurations will be permanently set within the move ordering with the best settings)

+### Configuration Options
 * Core Engine Name: v7p3r, stockfish, chatfish, or any other engine name can be used (code can be updated to add specific engine handlers)
 * v7p3r Search Algorithm: negamax
 * v7p3r Depth: 1-10